 \subsubsection{Circle Notation}

-During part A, participants assigned to the \acrshort{cn} group solved questions without visualization with an average score of 0.72$\pm$0.14 with an average time of 1.54$\pm$0.62 minutes for correctly solved questions, while the same questions with \acrshort{cn} were answered with an average score of 0.65$\pm$0.26 with an average time of 2.18$\pm$1.02 minutes.
-During part B, the average scores with and without visualization were 0.55$\pm$0.17 and 0.62$\pm$0.12, respectively, at average times for correctly solved questions of 1.46$\pm$0.67 and 1.68$\pm$1.12 minutes.
-When combining survey parts A and B, the average scores were 0.64$\pm$0.13 without \acrshort{cn} and 0.64$\pm$0.12 with \acrshort{cn}, at 1.48$\pm$0.51 and 1.98$\pm$1.05 minutes.
+During part A, participants assigned to the \ac{cn} group solved the questions without visualization with an average score of $0.72 \pm 0.14$ with an average time of $1.54 \pm 0.62$ minutes for correctly solved questions, while the other group answered the same questions with visualization with an average score of $0.65 \pm 0.26$ with an average time of $2.18 \pm 1.02$ minutes.
+During part B, the mean scores with and without visualization were $0.55 \pm 0.17$ and $0.62 \pm 0.12$, respectively, at average times for correctly solved questions of $1.46 \pm 0.67$ and $1.68 \pm 1.12$ minutes.
+When combining parts A and B of the survey, the average scores were $0.64 \pm 0.13$ without \ac{cn} and $0.64 \pm 0.12$ with \ac{cn}, at $1.48 \pm 0.51$ and $1.98 \pm 1.05$ minutes.

-While group math-vis, that was assigned questions without \acrshort{cn} first, scored higher than group vis-math on the X gate and H gate questions in survey part A with, on average, 0.9$\pm$0.1 to 0.3$\pm$0.1, the inverse is apparent for the separability and entanglement questions, where group vis-math scored higher than group math-vis 1.0 to 0.7$\pm$0.1.
-Group vis-math, with \acrshort{cn}, took longer to correctly solve the X gate, Z gate, H gate, measurement probability, separability, entanglement, and CNOT gate questions with 132$\pm$61 to 86$\pm$32 seconds and took less time on the gtg questions with 140 to 125 seconds.
+While group math-vis, that was assigned questions without \ac{cn} first, scored higher than group vis-math on the X gate and H gate questions in survey part A with, on average, $0.9 \pm 0.1$ to $0.3 \pm 0.1$, the inverse is apparent for the Separability and Entanglement questions, where group vis-math scored higher than group math-vis 1.0 to $0.7 \pm 0.1$.
+Group vis-math, with \ac{cn}, took longer to correctly solve the X gate, H gate, Measurement Prob., Separability, Entanglement, and CNOT gate questions with $132 \pm 61$ to $86 \pm 32$ seconds and took less time on the Guess-the-Gates questions with 140 to 125 seconds.